RINEX data - daily files

 The different parts of the filenames for RINEX 2 files

-Filename parameter, RINEX 2 format Description
+File name parameter, RINEX 2 format Description

 nnnn Station designation.
 Translation to station name can be found in the coordinate list (see below).